The Best of L. Sprague de Camp

 The Best of L. Sprague de Camp is a collection of writings by American science fiction and fantasy author L. Sprague de Camp, first published in hardback by Nelson Doubleday in February 1978 and in paperback by Ballantine Books in May of the same year as a volume in its Classic Library of Science Fiction.
 The book was reprinted by Ballantine in May 1986.
 It was reissued in trade paperback and ebook editions by Phoenix Pick in December 2014.
-It has also been translated into German.
+It has also been translated (with some changes in content) into German.

 Summary

-The book contains short works of fiction and poetry by the author, together with an introduction by fellow science fiction writer Poul Anderson.
+The book contains eighteen short works of fiction and poetry by the author, together with an introduction by fellow science fiction writer Poul Anderson and an afterword by the author.